Aron-M/My-Portfolio/README.md

 ## Website Goals

-This webpage aims to serve as an informational web application to showcase personal information, Software Development Skills & Languages as well as previous projects which I have done to the user (such as prospective employers) interested in finding out about me and my coding history.
-It will also give the user the ability to connect with the site owner (myself) via a form, get access to relevant Social Media and GitHub accounts as well as to download a .PDF CV on request.
-The site will also be
+This webpage aims to serve as an informational web application to showcase personal information, Software Development Skills & Languages as well as a list of prior projects done to the user (such as prospective employers) interested in finding out about me and my coding history.
+It will also give the user the ability to connect with the site owner (myself) via a form, get access to relevant Social Media and GitHub accounts as well as the ability to download a .PDF CV on request.
+Finally, the site will aim to provide the administrative front-en access to create, update and/or delete data within certain fields.

 ## Requirements